ParaGroup/WindFlow/README.md

 * GPU examples are written to be compiled with CUDA (NVCC) compiler supporting at least C++14.
 In this case, builders are used by explicitly providing their template arguments, resulting in a more verbose syntax.
 GPU examples can be easily converted in a C++17 style and compiled with CUDA (>= 11).

 # About the License
-<strong>WindFlow</strong> and <strong>FastFlow</strong> are released with the <strong>LGPL-3</strong> license and they are both header-only libraries.
+WindFlow and FastFlow are released with the <strong>LGPL-3</strong> license and they are both header-only libraries.
 So, any developer who wants to use our libraries for her applications must honor Section 3 of the LGPL (she should mention "prominently" that her application uses WindFlow/FastFlow and linking the LGPL text somewhere).
 Please be careful that, if compiled with the -DGRAPHVIZ_WINDFLOW macro, WindFlow needs the dynamic libraries of libgraphviz (authors should check the compatibility with its license).

 # Contributors
 The main developer and maintainer of WindFlow is [Gabriele Mencagli](mailto:mencagli@di.unipi.it) (Department of Computer Science, University of Pisa, Italy).